nofitnessforpurpose/TopSlotDataPack/README.md

 REM Stub code to run program on pack D:
 INFO:
 ```
-Notice the location is not specified.
-However, the system will locate the code on drive D: and run it from that location.
+Notice the location of INFO: is not specified.
+However, the operating system will locate the procedure code on drive D: and run it from that location.

-This behaviour is detailed in the Technical Refrence manual in section <a target="_blank" rel="noopener noreferrer" href="https://www.jaapsch.net/psion/tech17.htm">17.7.20  QCO_PROC</a>
+This behaviour is detailed in the Technical Reference manual in section <a target="_blank" rel="noopener noreferrer" href="https://www.jaapsch.net/psion/tech17.htm">17.7.20  QCO_PROC</a>
 <BR>

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.

 The PCB has been tested in CM and LZ machines, it remains your responsiblity to asses suitability!